kgrid/kgrid-site/docs/quickstart/README.md

 kgrid setup complete
 >
 ```
-You can check that everything is installed:
+You can check that everything has been installed with the
+following command:
 ```
 > kgrid --version
 Checking JAVA Version ...